Nursing Q&A Logo

 QAA Logo

-When a patient exhibits signs of an allergic reaction, the nurse's priority is to assess the severity of the reaction and ensure the patient's airway is clear.
-Immediate intervention is crucial to pre…
+When a patient shows signs of an allergic reaction, the nurse's priority is to quickly assess the severity of the reaction and ensure the patient's airway is patent.
+This involves recognizing symptoms…

 Read More →